 Variable-level attributes (i.e., those that apply to a specific variable) improve interoperability, documentation, and usability.
-The recommended variable-level attributes given by the CF and the ACDD conventions are found in Appendix E. Several of these variable-level attributes have been discussed above, such as long_name, standard_name, units, flag_values, flag_masks, and flag_meanings).
+The recommended variable-level attributes given by the CF and the ACDD conventions are found in Appendix E. Several of these variable-level attributes have been discussed above, such as long_name, standard_name, units, flag_walues, flag_walues, flag_walues, flag_masks, and flag_walues, <a href="mailto:flag_walues)